ThadeuJose/CommanderFetchLand/README.md

 # CommanderFetchLand
 A personal project to write a template of a mana base to a Commander Deck
+# Next Step
+	Make the 4 manabase

 # TODO
-	Improve the interface
-	Make the 3,4,5 manabase
+	Make the 4,5 manabase

+# Technical Debt